 Each spring, as a capstone to the program, students see and hear all of the instruments together on stage, in an exciting orchestra concert performed just for them.
-On April 30, 2014, over 2300 students will flock to Richardson Auditorium with their teachers when the PSO presents Benjamin Britten’s masterpiece, The Young Person’s Guide to the Orchestra.
-This special program will include a performance from our friends from Really Inventive Stuff.
+This year, nearly 5000 students will flock to the concert halls with their teachers when the PSO presents Benjamin Britten’s masterpiece, A Young Person’s Guide to the Orchestra.
+These special programs, April 30 at Richard Auditorium and May 1 at the State Theatre New Brunswick, will include a performance by our friends from Really Inventive Stuff.

 We love having parents stop by for our Meet the Orchestra! performances in schools.
 To find out more information about these in-school performances, call the PSO office at (609) 497-0020 or email Carol Burden, Manager of Education Programs, at email@example.com.